bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   8-Layer Stackable
   HAT](https://sequentmicrosystems.com/products/8-relays-stackable-card-for-raspberry-pi).
-  Up to eight of these can be stacked onto a single Pi, and using two of them gave me a total of 16 SPDT relays.
-They integrate seamlessly with the Raspberry Pi, and they have pre-built nodes for Node-Red, making them an efficient choice for managing multiple devices with very little effort.
+  Up to eight of these can be stacked onto a single Pi, and using two of them gave me a total of 16 SPDT relays and a bonus RS-485/MODBUS port.
+They integrate seamlessly with the Raspberry Pi, via I²C, and they have pre-built nodes for Node-Red, plus among a nubmer of other integrations.
+All told, they are a very an efficient choice for managing multiple devices with very little effort.

-* 24VAC Components
+* External Relays and other 24VAC components

+  The pool and spa lights run too close to the 4 amp rating of the relays on the Sequent Microsystems board, so I added some extra Schneider Electric relays to control them.
+The actuators for the valves run on 24VAC, requiring that I add a transformer to the mix, so I chose to use this voltage for the relay coils, as well.

-  Some components in the pool system, like higher amperage external relays and valve actuators, run on 24VAC.
-Finding the right transformer for these was a bit of a challenge.
+  Finding the right transformer for these components was a bit of a challenge.
   It took me some time to choose one, and I'm still not entirely sure I made the best choice.
-I think I might be able to switch it out for a smaller unit without losing any functionality.
+I think I might be able to switch it out for a smaller unit without losing any functionality, but more math is required.

 * Enclosure